EmanuelG-Gaming/Icosahedron/README.md

 (Assuming you've got a C++ compiler, OpenGL support on the computer, and SDL2 installed)

 If you've managed to build this project successfully, you may see a `build` folder being created, with something like `engine.exe`.
-You can use the `.\build\engine` command on the terminal, that will start your application.
+You can use the `.\build\engine` command on the terminal, and this will start your application.

 # Example usage
 More examples are available inside the `src/main.cpp` file.